 There’s no more important role than being a parent.
 As a parent, you want your children to stay away from certain dangers.
 It’s completely understandable for these concerns to grow as your child becomes a teenager.
 In this post, you’ll learn if you should be worried about your teen and drug use.

 If you’re worried about your teenager and drugs, it’s wise to know what causes drug usage.
 One of the leading causes of teen drug use is peer pressure.
 The Office of Adolescent Health found that, during 2015, 33% of high school students reported having at least one alcoholic beverage within the past 30 days.
 Considering that, your teen might be facing pressure to use alcohol or drugs from those around them.
 You can help prevent this problem by monitoring who your teen hangs out with.
+In extreme situations, Connections Academy points out that switching to online school can enact positive change: “When students have the opportunity to study in a safe online environment where socialization is customized to their individual needs and interests, they can rebuild their confidence and achieve maturity more readily.”

 - abusive parents